Shadow-Lord-13/python-123/local/to-do-list/README.md

 - Understand basic Python syntax, functions, and data structures like lists/dictionaries.
 - Practice reading and writing to files (CSV or JSON) for persistence.

-Completed Goals: Date -> 24/Dec/24
+Completed Goals:
 - Understand basic Python syntax, functions, and data structures like lists/dictionaries.

-Pending Goals: Date ->
+Date -> 24/Dec/24
 - Practice reading and writing to files (CSV or JSON) for persistence.
+Date -> 25/Dec/24

 Enhancements: Date -> 25/12/24
 - Adding more properties to task: